cloudfoundry-attic/cf-abacus/lib/cf/renewer/README.md

 The memory consumption metric used in the `linux-container` sample resource is time-based and it is used by `cf-bridge`.
 Therefore users of cf-bridge need to send such "ping" requests to Abacus.

-The 'cf-renewer' app transfers the active resource consumption from the previous month into the current one by effectively sending the required "ping" doc.
+The `cf-renewer` app transfers the active resource consumption from the previous month into the current one by effectively sending the required "ping" doc.

 To do this the `cf-renewer` executes the following steps:
 * list the collected usage from the previous month